oveee92/vaulti/README.md

 - An extra newline is added below the ansible-vault output, for readability.
 - No automatic line breaks for long values.

-I have not yet implemented anything with different vault IDs, because I've never used it.
+I have not yet implemented anything with different vault IDs, because I've never used it...

 I have not tested all possible ways of defining ansible-vault credentials, just the environment variable `ANSIBLE_VAULT_PASSWORD_FILE` and `--ask-vault-pass`